MarcGuiselin/wedge/README.md

 [![License](https://img.shields.io/github/license/MarcGuiselin/wedge.svg?style=flat-square)](https://github.com/MarcGuiselin/wedge/blob/master/LICENSE)
 [![Issue Count](https://img.shields.io/github/issues-raw/MarcGuiselin/wedge.svg?style=flat-square)](https://github.com/MarcGuiselin/wedge/issues)

+## A choice that matters

+Biting down on it's control of the PC market, unopposed by the laxing hammer of the law that [once restricted this kind of behavior](https://en.wikipedia.org/wiki/United_States_v._Microsoft_Corp.), Microsoft has continued to double down on its goals for internet browsing, search and data collection dominance.

+We should not be relegated to using the tools forced upon us, especially when we don't know the true extent of their privacy, data collection and censorship.

 ## Why Wedge?

 __🪓 Break yourself free__ from Microsoft's default browser Edge!
 Bundled in a one-step installer, Wedge automatically configures your system to use your default browser for things that would typically open in Microsoft Edge!